 Just Transition Initiative

-Against this backdrop, also in the Energy Community concrete steps are needed to ensure that a move away from fossil fuels in the Contracting Parties, instead of replicating inequalities, is socially just, in the interest of women, workers and entire communities.
-The objectives of the Energy Community Just Transition Initiative are to:
+Against this backdrop, concrete steps are also needed in the Energy Community to ensure that a move away from fossil fuels in the Contracting Parties is socially just, in the interest of women, workers and entire communities.

 Just transition dimensions in brief